mmlt/docker-swipl/README.md

 ## Build
-Run `make all` produces a mmlt/swipl image.
+Run `make all` produces a pietere/swipl image.

-Use `make login` and `make push` to push the image to docker.io TODO push image to index.docker.io
+Use `make login` and `make push` to push the image to docker.io